-Businesses here in Wales are changing how they operate to make it safe for you and your family to visit, including adapting to meet the new 'Good to Go' tourism standard, which lets you know that we're taking your safety seriously.
+Businesses here in Wales have changed how they operate to make it safe for you and your family to visit.
+This includes adapting to meet the new 'Good to Go' tourism standard, which lets you know that we're taking your safety seriously.

 Welcome to Wales

 Obviously the situation is very changeable.
-To keep up-to-date with the latest news please visit the Welsh Government website: Welsh Government coronavirus guidelines – holidays in Wales.
+To keep up-to-date with the latest news please visit the Welsh Government website: Welsh Government coronavirus guidance.